-Criteria Windows Мас Genuine, 64-bit, updated versions of Genuine versions of Monterey, Operating system: Windows 10 (v.
-22H2) or Windows 11 Ventura, or Sonoma (v.
-22H2 or 23H2) with English
+Criteria Windows Мас Genuine, 64-bit, updated versions of Genuine, updated versions of Windows 10 (v.
+22H2) or Windows 11 Monterey, Ventura, or Sonoma Operating system: (v.
+22H2 or 23H2) with English (United States) language pack installed.

-(United States) language pack installed.
-Non-ARM based processor supported Intel, M1, or M2 processor.
-Devices CPU Processor by your operating system. using Apple's M1 and M2 processor and Apple Rosetta 2 are supported 4GB of usable RAM or higher 4GB of usable RAM or higher RAM required, 8GB or higher required, 8GB or higher recommended recommended Hard Drive 4GB or higher of available space 4GB or higher of available space USB A working USB port is required A working USB port is required Internet access A high-speed connection is required A high-speed connection is required Internet access (25 Mbps download/3Mbps upload) (25 Mbps download/3Mbps upload) Caroon Decolution 1280 x 768.
+Non-ARM based processor supported Intel or M series processor.
+Devices by your operating system. using Apple's M series processors and Apple Rosetta 2 are supported 4GB of usable RAM or higher 4GB of usable RAM or higher required, 8GB or higher required, 8GB or higher recommended recommended 4GB or higher of available space 4GB or higher of available space A working USB port is required A working USB port is required A high-speed connection is required A high-speed connection is required (minimum: 25 Mbps download/ (minimum: 25 Mbps download/ 3Mbps upload) 3Mbps upload) 1280 x 768.
 Scaling should be set to 1280 x 768.
-Scaling should be set to Screen Resolution 100% 100% Permissions Administrator-level account Administrator-level account Permissions permissions needed permissions needed Headabaaaa Wired (typical headphone jack or Wired (typical headphone jack or Headphones USB) headphones USB) headphones Provisor Latest version of Chrome or Firefox Latest version of Chrome or Firefox Browser preferred. preferred.
+Scaling should be set to 100% 100% Administrator-level account Administrator-level account permissions needed, including any permissions needed, including BitLocker keys account and device passwords Wired (typical headphone jack or Wired (typical headphone jack or USB) headphones USB) headphones Latest version of Chrome or Firefox Latest version of Chrome or Firefox preferred. preferred. by your operating system.
+4GB of usable RAM or higher required, 8GB or higher recommended 4GB or higher of available space A working USB port is required A high-speed connection is required (minimum: 25 Mbps download/ 3Mbps upload) 1280 x 768.
+Scaling should be set to 100% Administrator-level account permissions needed, including any BitLocker keys Wired (typical headphone jack or USB) headphones Latest version of Chrome or Firefox

-Technology Notes: Surface Pro devices should be run in standard Windows mode, not S Mode.
+Technology Notes: Alternate versions of Windows 10 and 100, such as Windows RT and Windows 10 and 11 S are not supported.
+Surface Pro devices should be run in standard Windows mode, not S Mode.
 Virtualized environments are not supported or allowed.
 Wireless headphones not allowed.
 Android tablets, Windows tablets other than Surface Pro devices in standard Windows mode, Chromebooks, Linux (or other operating system not listed above), Cell phones, and iPads are not approved devices and should not be purchased for the purposes of attending this program.
 Students choosing to purchase/use technology outside of these requirements do so at their own risk and may not be able to successfully engage with required program technology products/software.